hfboyce/my-website/content/project/freshprep/index.md

 <font size="4"> **_Additional Remarks:_**</font>
 <font size="2.5">
-This was a Master program capstone project worked in collaboration with:
+This was a capstone project worked in collaboration with:

 * [Orphelia Ellogne](https://www.linkedin.com/in/amah-orphelia-ellogne-a51b11a3/)
 * [Maninder Kholi](https://www.linkedin.com/in/manikohli/)